Annual Update 2025

 The commitment we have made in becoming a signatory of the Women in Finance Charter in 2017 remains a strategic imperative for MUFG, with progress against our targets governed by our EMEA Culture and EMEA Diversity, Equity and Inclusion Committees.

-Our new goal is to achieve 30% representation of women at senior management level by June 2027.
+In 2024, having met our target one year early, we have set out a new goal of achieving 30% representation of women at senior management level by June 2027.

 EMEA Diversity, Equity & Inclusion Strategy and Governance